McHose GX87 Keyboard

 Not for

-Not for buyers who need a lightweight portable keyboard, tactile or clicky switch choices at checkout, or advanced Hall Effect gaming features.
-It may also frustrate users who want perfectly polished RGB, cable quality, or wireless behavior.
+Not for users who need a lightweight portable keyboard, broad tactile or clicky switch choices at checkout, per-key lighting evidence, or top-tier Hall Effect gaming features.
+It may also frustrate users who want flawless RGB software or zero connectivity quirks.

 Verdict